syncfusion-content/windowsforms-docs/WindowsForms/colorui/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms ColorUI control | Syncfusion
+title: Overview of Windows Forms ColorUI Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms ColorUI control, its features, and more details.
 platform: WindowsForms
 control: ColorUI